THE-Engineering/indonesia-api/README.md

 - `/wur-id-mapping`
 - `/wur-ref-data`

-And each route accepts three query parameters in any combination
+And each route accepts up to three query parameters (which may be combined)

 - `institution_id`
 - `year`